lab-ml/remote/notes/local-ubuntu.md

 Meslo fonts are needed by powerlevel10k theme.
 You need to download and install the fonts from here:
 [https://github.com/romkatv/powerlevel10k#manual-font-installation]

-Next change the font in terminiator, in preferences.
+Next change the font in terminator, in preferences.
 1. Right-click on the terminator
 2. Select Preferences
 3. Goto Profiles tab
-4. Deselect *Use the system fixed width font*
+4. Deselect *Use the system fixed-width font*
 5. Choose font MesloLGS Regular

 Clone powerlevel10k into oh-my-zsh themes folder.